terminail/autodroid/technical-solution.md

     timeout: 10
 ```

-### 3.5 Workflow Selection Logic
+### 3.5 WorkScript Selection Logic
-The system selects appropriate workflows based on:
+The system selects appropriate workscripts based on:
 1. Exact package name match
 2. App version compatibility check using version_constraint
-3. Workflow type and priority
+3. WorkScript type and priority
 4. Device compatibility criteria

 This organization ensures that:
-- Each APK can have multiple workflows for different test scenarios
+- Each APK can have multiple workscripts for different test scenarios
-- Different versions of the same APK can have tailored workflows
+- Different versions of the same APK can have tailored workscripts
-- Workflows are easily manageable and maintainable
+- WorkScripts are easily manageable and maintainable
-- The system can automatically select the right workflow for the right app version
+- The system can automatically select the right workscript for the right app version

 ## 5. QR Code Connection Feature